-The Jagiellonian dynasty was created by the marriage of Queen Jadwiga of Poland (the first female monarch of Poland who ruled from 1384 till her death in 1399) to the Lithuanian Grand Duke Jagiełło, after whom, the dynasty takes its name.
+The Jagiellonian dynasty was created by the marriage of Queen Jadwiga of Poland (the first female monarch of Poland who ruled from 1384 till her death in 1399) to the Lithuanian Grand Duke Jagiello, after whom, the dynasty takes its name.
 This political marriage created Polish–Lithuanian Commonwealth of Two Nations, one of the largest states in Europe for the next four centuries.
-After the marriage, Queen Jadwiga remained the king and co-ruled the Commonwealth with king Jagiello.
+After the marriage, Queen Jadwiga remained the sovereign or the "king" and co-ruled the Commonwealth with king Jagiello.
 Other members of the Jagiellonian dynasty ruled over Hungary, Bohemia and Slovakia, making them the most powerful dynasty of Europe at that time.

 The Commonwealth was very diverse – ethnically and religiously - and this vast area straddled many sides of great cultural and civilizational divides: joining Poland with its Western Christian culture with the Lithuanian culture steeped in Eastern Christian Byzantine traditions, and a strong dose of various pagan religions, Islam and other Eastern religions.
 In addition, Poland has been home for many protestant churches and sects.
 The ethnic and religious diversity of the kingdom resulted in policies of religious freedom and religious tolerance, which were unique in the Europe of that time.

-It was also time of enormous cultural flowering during Renaissance, which cultural flowering was actively fostered by the late Jagiellonian kings Sigismund I the Old and Sigismund II Augustus, famous patrons of the arts.
+It was also a time of enormous cultural flowering during Renaissance, which cultural flowering was actively fostered by the late Jagiellonian kings Sigismund I the Old and Sigismund II Augustus, famous patrons of science, education and arts.

 Jagiellonian University was home to Europes oldest department of mathematics and astronomy, which was established in 1405.